 Students are encouraged to complete an independent study that will allow them to develop a project which is holistic to their learning experience.
 The Independent Study gives students the freedom to take what they've learned and apply it to a research project that is designed to fit the student's interests with the help of their professors.

 Major in Chemistry

 To major in chemistry, you need six 300-level courses in the discipline, including CHEM 313, 331, 332 and 343.
 The two additional required courses may be any combination of CHEM 314, 322, 333, 336, 344 and 350.

 All of the required core chemistry courses are taught with a required laboratory, except CHEM 420.
 The laboratories are equipped with modern instrumentation including electronic balances, high-performance liquid chromatograph, gas chromatograph, spectrophotometers (ultraviolet, visible and infrared), computer interfacing for experiments, pH meters, combustion bomb and refractometers.
 A computer laboratory is also located within the Chemistry Department.

 CHEM 131.
 Organic and Biological Chemistry for Nonmajors.
 (4) Introductory survey of organic and biological chemistry for non-science majors.
 Structures and properties of organic molecules and biochemical systems.
 This course does not satisfy the prerequisite for any courses requiring CHEM 122.
-Prerequisite: high school chemistry with a grade of C or better, or permission of instructor.
+Prerequisite: high school chemistry with a grade of C or better taken in the last five years or permission of instructor.

 CHEM 313.
 Quantitative Analysis.
 (4) Volumetric and gravimetric analysis, including both theoretical and laboratory applications, introduction to instrumental analysis, and detailed analysis of unknowns.
 Prerequisites: CHEM 122 and MATH 131 or the equivalent.